 Once it's rolled, dip it in soy sauce, eat and enjoy!

-Here are 10 flavour combinations I created to give you some inspiration!
+Here are 10 flavor combinations I created to give you some inspiration!

-Avocado is not a traditional topping but these days, everyone loves bit of avocado in temaki sushi!
-As I explained in salmon and avocado donburi recipe, avocado especially goes well with salmon in my opinion.
+Avocado is not a traditional topping, but everyone loves a bit of avocado in temaki sushi these days!
+As I explained in the salmon and avocado donburi recipe, avocado especially goes well with salmon, in my opinion.

-A small bunch of broccoli sprouts makes nice presentation too!
+A small bunch of broccoli sprouts makes a nice presentation, too!

 - Avocado